-Section G of the F9 Study Guide specifies the following relating to the management of interest rate risk:
+Section G of the Financial Management Study Guide specifies the following relating to the management of interest rate risk:

 (a) Discuss and apply traditional and basic methods of interest rate risk management, including:

 (ii) asset and liability management